Wang Chuqin: 2021

 In May, Wang was selected as an alternate for the Chinese National Team at the Tokyo Olympics.
 Wang reached the semi-finals of the second leg of the Chinese Olympic Scrimmage before losing to eventual champion Fan Zhendong 4–2.

 In September, Wang lost to Liu Dingshuo in the semi-finals of the China National Games and then lost to Liang Jingkun in the bronze-medal match.

+On September 25, in the men's doubles semi-finals of the National Games, Wang Chuqin and Ma Long swept Xu Yingbin and Cao Wei of Heilongjiang team 4-0 and advanced to the finals.
+On the same day, in the men's doubles final of the National Games, Wang Chuqin and Ma Long defeated Yan An and Xu Chenhao 4-0 to win the championship.

-On November 29, 2021, Wang paired with Sun Yingsha won the gold medal in the mixed double finals at the 2021 World Table Tennis Championships.
+In November 2021, Wang paired with Sun Yingsha and both won the gold medal in the mixed double finals at the 2021 World Table Tennis Championships.

 2022

-On 23 October 2022, Wang defeated Fan Zhendong in the final at the WTT Champions Macao 2022.
+In October 2022, Wang defeated Fan Zhendong in the final at the WTT Champions Macao.

-At the WTT Cup Finals in Xinxiang, Wang won against Dang Qiu in the quarterfinals, before going on to win against Ma Long in the semi-finals and Tomokazu Harimoto in the final.
+At the WTT Cup Finals, Wang defeated Dang Qiu in the quarterfinals, before going on to win against Ma Long in the semi-finals and Tomokazu Harimoto in the final.